TalaikisInc/api_caching_proxy/README.md

 # API Caching proxy

-This simple proxy caches existing API calls on Redis, expiries are configurable for each path.
+This simple proxy caches existing API calls on Redis, expiries are configurable for each route.

 ## Install